<Truth DeQay> (working title Flora-10101) asks the question where do we get our knowledge and information, and how reliable is it?

 The pandemic highlighted how susceptible we are to social media rabbit-holes and driven by algorithms towards alternative facts, untruths and conspiracy theories.

-The 3-d floral wreath at the centre of <Truth DeQay> Flora-10101, is itself made from a dense point cloud of 40 million data points, generated by a Russian algorithm.
+The 3-d floral wreath at the centre of <Truth DeQay> is itself made from a dense point cloud of 40 million data points, generated by an algorithm.
 The 3-d wreath came to symbolize how the information we receive is corrupted.

 The floral wreath is accompanied by video shot during the chaos of the winter storms, the onset of the pandemic’s devastating second wave and the climax of Trumpism.